Conditional HI mass functions and the HI-to-halo mass relation in the local Universe: H i gas contents in galaxies and in dark matter halos

 In the left panel of Figure \ref{fig:HIMF}, we show the HIMF derived for our sample using the two methods described above, with green circles with error bars for the first method and the grey-shaded band for the second method.
 The errors of the HIMF from both methods are estimated using the bootstrap re-sampling method, which accounts for uncertainties due to sampling, but does not include the cosmic variance and uncertainties in the \hi\ mass estimate.
 As expected, the HIMFs from the two methods are in good agreement with each other over the entire mass range.
 The HIMF increases as one goes from high to low \mhi\, but at $\mhi\sim10^8\msun$ the HIMF flattens and even decreases slightly towards the low-mass end.
 This behavior at the low-mass end is not real, but caused by the incompleteness of the SDSS sample at stellar masses below \mstar$\sim10^8$\msun, corresponding to a mean \hi\ mass of \mhi$\sim10^8$\msun\ according to our \hi\ mass estimator.
 Thus, our HIMF at $\mhi<10^8\msun$ should be taken as a `lower limit'.
 We fit our HIMF at $\mhi>10^8\msun$ with a single Schechter function \citep{Schechter-1976} and plot the result as the dashed green line in \autoref{fig:HIMF}.
 The parameters of the fit are $\Phi_{\hi}^\ast=2.61\pm 0.2 \times 10^{-3} {\rm Mpc^{-3}dex^{-1}}$, $\log M_{\textsc{hi}}^\ast/M_{\odot}=10.07\pm 0.02$, and $\alpha=-1.51\pm 0.02$.
 Integrating the best fit of our HIMF gives the cosmic density of the \hi\ gas locked in local galaxies: $\Omega_{\rm {\hi}}=4.1\pm 0.1 \times 10^{-4}$, which is 17\% and 5\% higher than that from HIPASS \citep{2005MNRAS.359L..30Z} and ALFALFA \citep{2018MNRAS.477....2J}, respectively.
 For comparison we plot the Schechter function fit of the ALFALFA HIMF derived by \citet{2018MNRAS.477....2J} and the xGASS HIMF derived by us in \autoref{sec:bayes_likelihood}.
+We note that we have corrected the self-absorption effect for the estimated \hi\ masses in order for an HIMF estimate that is as close as possible to the true HIMF of the local Universe.
+Our tests showed that the self-absorption correction has a median value of $< 0.03$ dex, and so it should make little difference in the HIMF.
+Therefore, the comparison with the ALFALFA HIMF still makes sense, although the ALFALFA HIMF is based on uncorrected \hi\ masses.
 The HIMF estimated from the optical sample agrees well with both the ALFALFA and xGASS HIMFs at \lgmhi$>9.5$ where we have all the HIMF estimates available.
 At lower masses our HIMF differs from that of ALFALFA in that it has increasingly higher amplitudes and a steeper slope as the \hi\ mass decreases from $\mhi\sim 10^9\msun$ down to $\mhi\sim10^8\msun$.
 The difference is a factor of about 2 at $\mhi\sim10^8\msun$.

 In the right panel of Figure \ref{fig:HIMF} we show the HIMF derived in the same way, but separately for red and blue galaxies.
 For this purpose we have classified each galaxy in {\tt SampleS} as red or blue according to the luminosity-dependent $u-r$ color demarcation given by \citet{2004ApJ...600..681B}.
 As can be seen, the two methods provide very consistent results even when galaxies are divided into red and blue subsamples.
 The HIMF of the blue galaxy population is higher than that of the red population over the entire $\mhi$ range except for the largest masses where the amplitudes of the two HIMFs become comparable.
 Clearly, the total HIMF of all galaxies is dominated by blue galaxies.